billymwangi/nlp-project/README.md

 ## Success Metrics

 The team decided to use accuracy as the performance metric for the models.
 This is the case as we give equal importance to correctly identifying each sentiment.
 This is because although it seems, from a business perspective, correctly identifying neutral and negative tweets is more important than correctly identifying positive sentiment tweets, these categories are codependent on each other as there are three sentiment categories.
+Our success metric for our project is 60% model accuracy.

 # Evaluation